 Today’s post is all about the clean skincare brand Acure Organics.
 I’ve been wanting to try more products from this brand, as I’ve been very impressed with their bakuchiol and vitamin C serums, so I purchased several more products.
-I will discuss my experience with Acure skincare in this Acure Organics skincare review.

 While I didn’t love everything I tried, there are a few products that have earned a regular spot in my skincare routine.

-This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
+This Acure review post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.

 Acure Organics Skincare Review

-Acure Brightening Cleansing Gel is formulated with pomegranate, blackberry, and acai extracts plus lemon and orange oils to remove dirt, makeup, oil, and other impurities.
+Acure Brightening Cleansing Gel is formulated with pomegranate, blackberry, and acai extracts, plus lemon and orange oils to remove dirt, makeup, oil, and other impurities.

 Glycerin and sodium PCA moisturize the skin, although these ingredients don’t get much of a chance to sink in to provide benefits before getting rinsed off the skin.

 I only need a small amount of gel cleanser to create a lightweight and lemony foam.
 The cleanser works well as a second cleanse in the evening (after using a cleansing balm as a first cleanse).

-If you don’t have sensitive skin and like foam cleansers, this one may be worth a try.
+If you don’t have sensitive skin and like foam cleansers, this one could be worth a try.

-NOTE: Even though the cleanser is formulated for all skin types, it contains citrus oils which offer the cleanser a bright and uplifting fragrance, but also may irritate sensitive skin, so please take note if you are sensitive.
+NOTE: Even though the cleanser is formulated for all skin types, it contains citrus oils, which offer the cleanser a bright and uplifting fragrance, but also may irritate sensitive skin, so please take note if you are sensitive.

 Related Post: Drugstore Skincare: Cleansing Balms

-Acure Brightening Facial Scrub, one of Acure’s first products and a cult-favorite, is formulated with walnut shell powder, Citrus limon (lemon) peel, French green clay, chlorella, Madonna lily, and other plant extracts to brighten the skin.
+Acure Brightening Facial Scrub, one of Acure’s first products and a cult favorite, is formulated with walnut shell powder, Citrus limon (lemon) peel, French green clay, chlorella, Madonna lily, and other plant extracts to brighten the skin.

 Madonna lily is said to interfere with melanin production and help reduce the look of dark spots and even out skin tone.
 Melanin is the pigment that gives our skin color.

-I usually prefer AHAs like lactic acid, mandelic acid, or even low concentrations of glycolic acid to exfoliate my skin, so I was a bit reluctant to try an abrasive scrub, but this is a customer favorite so I figured I would give it try.
+I usually prefer AHAs like lactic acid, mandelic acid, or even low concentrations of glycolic acid to exfoliate my skin, so I was a bit reluctant to try an abrasive scrub, but this is a customer favorite, so I figured I would give it try.

 Acure suggests using up to 3X a week.
-Walnut shells can have jagged edges so they potentially can damage the skin depending on the size and shape, especially sensitive skin or if the scrub is overused.
+Walnut shells can have jagged edges, so they potentially can damage the skin depending on the size and shape, especially sensitive skin or if the scrub is overused.

-Please note that Citrus limon (lemon) peel and essential oils are included in the formula which may irritate sensitive skin.
+Please note that Citrus limon (lemon) peel and essential oils are included in the formula, which may irritate sensitive skin.